Sign in As:

 Facebook may accept smaller images, but they often lose quality when scaled.

-File Formats
+File formats

 facebook

-Display on Desktop
+Display on desktop

-What might be cropped:
+What can be cropped:

-• decorative elements placed near the edges;
+• decorative elements placed close to the edges;

-What a designer should note:
+What a designer should pay attention to:

 • do not place headings and CTAs near the top or bottom edges;